STEMLive/stemlive.github.io/models/templates/EDUCATOR.md

 social_platforms:
   # Here are some examples of social links you can add
   # Other than website and researchgate, all the others have dedicated icons that will show on your front page
-  # You will find more examples of social platforms for which we have dedicated icons on the wiki
+  # You will find more examples of social platforms for which we have dedicated icons on [this wiki page](https://github.com/STEMLive/stemlive.github.io/wiki/Social-platforms-we-support-(provide-dedicated-icons-for)) - please note that, for any social platforms you want to include, take the name within the pair of brackets
-  # We have a default icon in place for custom key names, so don't be deterred from using non standard social platforms
   #website: https://johnsmith.com
   #github: https://github.com/johnsmith
   #quora: https://www.quora.com/profile/john-smith